simplex-chat/simplexmq/protocol/agent-protocol.md

 ![Fast duplex connection procedure](./diagrams/duplex-messaging/duplex-creating-fast.svg)

-1. Alice requests the new connection from the SMP agent A using agent `NEW` api function
+1. Alice requests the new connection from the SMP agent A using agent `createConnection` api function
 2. Agent A creates an SMP queue on the server (using [SMP protocol](./simplex-messaging.md) `NEW` command with the flag allowing the sender to secure the queue) and responds to Alice with the invitation that contains queue information and the encryption keys Bob's agent B should use.
-The invitation format is described in [Connection request](#connection-request).
+The invitation format is described in [Connection link](connection-link-1-time-invitation-and-contact-address).
-3. Alice sends the [connection request](#connection-request) to Bob via any secure channel (out-of-band message) - as a link or as a QR code.
+3. Alice sends the [connection link](connection-link-1-time-invitation-and-contact-address) to Bob via any secure channel (out-of-band message) - as a link or as a QR code.
 This link contains the flag that the queue can be secured by the sender.
-4. Bob uses agent `JOIN` api function with the connection request as a parameter to agent B to accept the connection.
+4. Bob uses agent `joinConnection` api function with the connection link as a parameter to agent B to accept the connection.
 5. Agent B secures Alice's queue with SMP command `SKEY` - this command can be proxied.
 6. Agent B creates Bob's SMP reply queue with SMP server `NEW` command (with the flag allowing the sender to secure the queue).
-7. Agent B confirms the connection: sends an "SMP confirmation" with SMP server `SEND` command to the SMP queue specified in the connection request - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, and the connection request to this 2nd queue to Agent A - this connection request SHOULD use "simplex" URI scheme).
-This message is encrypted using key passed in the connection request (or with the derived shared secret, in which case public key for key derivation should be sent in clear text).
+7. Agent B confirms the connection: sends an "SMP confirmation" with SMP server `SEND` command to the SMP queue specified in the connection link - SMP confirmation is an unauthenticated message with an ephemeral key that will be used to authenticate Bob's commands to the queue, as described in SMP protocol, and Bob's info (profile, public key for E2E encryption, and the connection link to this 2nd queue to Agent A - this connection link SHOULD use "simplex" URI scheme).
+This message is encrypted using key passed in the connection link (or with the derived shared secret, in which case public key for key derivation should be sent in clear text).
 8. Alice confirms the connection:
   - Agent A receives the SMP confirmation containing Bob's key, reply queue and info as SMP server `MSG`.
   - Agent A notifies Alice sending `CONF` notification with Bob's info (that indicates that Agent B already secured the queue).
+  - Alice allows connection to continue with agent `allowConnection` api function.
   - Agent A secures Bob's queue with SMP command `SKEY`.
   - Agent A sends SMP confirmation with ephemeral public encryption key and profile (but without reply queue, and without sender key).
 9. Agent A notifies Alice with `CON` notification.
 10. Agent B notifies Bob about connection success:
-  - receives `HELLO` message from Alice.
+  - receives confirmation message from Alice.
   - sends the notification `INFO` with Alice's information to Bob.
   - sends `CON` notification to Bob.

-## Contact address
+## Contact addresses

-TODO
+SMP agents support creating a special type of connection - a contact address - that allows to connect to multiple network users who can send connection requests by sending 1-time connection links to the message queue.

+This connection address uses a messaging queue on SMP server to receive invitations to connect - see `agentInvitation` message below.
+Once connection request is accepted, a new connection is created and the address itself is no longer used to send the messages - deleting this address does not disrupt the connections that were created via it.

 ## Communication between SMP agents